Moorings in Newport Harbor

 - Current vessel registration or documentation

-- Vessel to be moored must be brought to the Harbor Operations Division guest dock at the time of rental.
-Vessels may be boarded and inspected to ensure that the marine sanitation device is functioning properly.
+- A City Vessel may meet you for assistance and may also inspect the vessel.
+You may be boarded and inspected to ensure that the marine sanitation device is functioning properly.

 - No maintenance of vessels.